gromnitsky/windows-iso-url/README.md

 This should print a list of URLs:

-    $ mkdir tmp && cd tmp
-    $ windows-iso-url
+    $ ./windows-iso-url

-You only need to run it in a temporary directory because it saves its state in a bunch of `step*` text files.
+You may need to run it in a temporary directory because it saves its state in a bunch of `step*` text files (which it autoremoves).

 ## Loicense